dt-alliances/cas-quickstart/BUILDWEBHOOK.md

     * use customer definable scripts
     * Predefined templates
 1. Interactive pattern is possible, determine how user manages the the Cloud Automation URL and Token as secrets
-1. Define one more more tasks and their use cases
+1. Define one more tasks and their use cases
 1. For each use case, review the interfaces HTTP method, headers, auth credentials, and payload requirements and determine if Cloud Automation webhook will support it
 1. Setup a downstream platform account to use for development
 1. Setup and test webhooks to the downstream platform